koolskateguy89/arduino_21coa202_cw/doc.md

 ## FREERAM

-The namespace `FREERAM` contains all the code relating to the FREERAM extension.
+The namespace `FREERAM` contains the code relating to the FREERAM extension.

 The function `FREERAM::<unnamed>::freeMemory()` returns the number of bytes currently available in the Arduino's SRAM.